Joyce Gilchrist: Biography

+Joyce Gilchrist began working at the Oklahoma City PD crime laboratory in 1980.
 Gilchrist earned the nickname "Black Magic" for her ability to match DNA evidence that other forensic examiners could not.
 She was also known for being unusually adept at testifying and persuading juries, thus obtaining convictions.
 In 1994, Gilchrist was promoted to supervisor from forensic chemist after just nine years on the job, but her colleagues began to raise concerns about her work.

 Concerns about Gilchrist's actions were first raised when a landscaper, Jeffrey Todd Pierce, who had been convicted of rape in 1986 largely based on Gilchrist's evidence despite a clean criminal record and good alibi, was exonerated based on additional DNA evidence.

 Pierce, a husband and the father of two infant children, was misidentified in a police line-up.
 After voluntarily giving hair and blood samples to the police investigators in an attempt to clear his name, he was arrested and charged with the rape.
 Gilchrist claimed his hair samples were "microscopically consistent" with the hairs found at the crime scene.
 Pierce was cleared of the crime in 2001 after DNA evidence was re-examined, and released after 15 years in prison.
 Pierce subsequently filed a lawsuit against Oklahoma City, seeking $75 million and charging that Gilchrist and Bob Macy, a district attorney, conspired to produce false evidence against him.
 The suit was settled for $4 million in 2007, with one Oklahoma City councilman noting that the city could have had to pay much more.

 Dismissal

 Gilchrist was dismissed in September 2001 due to "flawed casework analysis" and "laboratory mismanagement".
+An FBI investigation in 2001 concluded that Gilchrist offered testimony:“that went beyond the acceptable limits of science.”

+Robert (Bob) Macy (Democratic District Attorney from 1980 until 2001 for Oklahoma County and the State's capital, Oklahoma City) has been accused over conspiring with Gilchrist on 23 of Macy's 54 death row convictions.
+David Autry, an Oklahoma County public defender who worked during the Macy era stated :“He would routinely withhold exculpatory evidence, he engaged in prosecutorial misconduct routinely during trials and especially during closing argument.
+And even when the appellate court would slap him down, he would just continue on the same course.”

 She consistently denied any wrongdoing and was never charged with any crime.